(More pictures are here)

 The story of the electronic computer was now a US story.
 There was little innovation coming from the rest of the world.
 This was surprising, given that British scientists such as Faraday and Maxwell had pioneered research on electricity, that Germany had led the world in electrification of cities, factories and homes, and that Britain boasted all the historical milestones in the development of the electronic computer (Alan Turing, the Colossus, the first stored-program computer, the first commercial computer, the first business computer, the first virtual memory, the first transistorized computer).
 The first British startup in computers was Elliott Brothers, whose first customer was the military.
 Ferranti introduced the highly influential Pegasus in 1956.
 The main tabulator companies of Britain, BTM and Powers-Samas, that had virtually no electronic technology, merged in 1959 to form the International Computers and Tabulators (ICT), which in 1962 also acquired Ferranti's computer business.
 The other computer manufacturers of Britain, Elliot and Leo, formed English Electric.
 In 1968 these two conglomerates were fused in International Computers Limited (ICL), but this new company owned no valuable technology.

 Nazism and World War II had taken a huge toll on Germany: Germany had lost the Jewish scientist to Hitler's madness, and was destroyed and split in two after the war.
 The occupation government installed by the USA, Britain and France on West Germany de facto forbade German companies from building electronic computers until 1955.
-It wasn't until 1958 that Zuse's special-purpose Z-22 appeared on the market, and only in 1959 did Standard Elektrik introduce a general-purpose computer, followed in 1960 by Siemens' transistorized 2002.
+It wasn't until 1958 that Zuse's special-purpose Z-22 appeared on the market, and only in 1959 did Standard Elektrik introduce a (fully transistorized) general-purpose computer, followed in 1960 by Siemens' 2002 (also fully transistorized, demonstrated in 1958).
 Siemens eventually absorbed all other computer manufacturers.
 The first major computer startup of Germany (and Europe in general) was born in 1968: Nixdorf.

 The Soviet Union had a vast population of great mathematicians but there was no link between the military complex and the private sector (that didn't exist anyway) so that the military inventions were never refined by market competition.